 Who Engages in Self-Harm?

 Self-harm doesn’t discriminate, which means anyone is susceptible to this behavior.
-The statistics on self-harm are staggering.
+The statistics are staggering.

 That said, statistics are not always accurate.
 People often minimize or lie about their behaviors due to fear or shame.
 Therefore, these figures could be significantly higher.